liuyuhengtoby/IE4483AI/README.md

 cnn_train_vgg16_cifar10.ipynb is the modified model for training cifar10.

-For the trained weights (not included in github but should be found in zipfolder and googleDrive) cnn_final_15k.keras for the final simple cnn model
+For the trained weights (not included in github but should be found in zipfolder and googleDrive)

+cnn_final_15k.keras for the final simple cnn model cifar10_vgg16_finetuned.keras for the final vgg model vgg16_cifar10_best.keras for the cifar10 vgg model

 to enable gpu in training:
 1. use wsl and Ubuntu, i used 22.04 Lts
 2. use vscode with wsl extension, open project folder with linux
 3. setup venv accordingly in linux, i used tensorflow 2.15 andCuda, to be compatible with my gpu, rtx5070Ti.